LuciaOvO/LuciaOvO.Github.io/_posts/2022-08-19-Creative Coding - Random dots.md

 🌟The first one is a random color, where various colored circles are randomly distributed.

-🌟The second one is a combination of randomly sized circles and random colors, trying to make a three-dimensional painting.
+🌟The second one is a combination of random-sized circles and random colors, trying to make a three-dimensional painting, like walking on glass.

 <iframe width=600 height=442 src="https://editor.p5js.org/LuciaOvO/full/d97qMJSTB"></iframe>